MVIG-SJTU/pointSIFT/README.md

 ## PointSIFT: A SIFT-like Network Module for 3D Point Cloud Semantic Segmentation

-Created by ***
+Created by Mingyang Jiang, Yiran Wu, Cewu Lu (corresponding author).

 ### Introduction

 PointSIFT is a semantic segmentation framework for 3D point clouds.
 It is based on a simple module which extract featrues from neighbor points in eight directions.
+For more details, please refer to our [arxiv paper](https://arxiv.org/abs/1807.00652).

+**PointSIFT is freely available for free non-commercial use, and may be redistributed under these conditions.
+For commercial queries, contact Cewu Lu.**

 ![Fig1 not found!!](img/fig1.png)